 The culmination of pretty much every Marvel movie, Endgame should have one of those incredible shots with every superhero starting down Thanos.
 I expect some timey-wimey, quantum realm technobabble solution to fix the snap.
-Interestingly, I haven’t put much brain power toward how they writers ought to end and go forward with the MCU.
+Interestingly, I haven’t put much brain power toward how the writers ought to end and go forward with the MCU.
 I still like the Ultimates idea.

 John Wick 3: Parabellum (May 17)

 I watched the first John Wick movie at a friend’s house with absolutely zero knowledge of what I was getting into.
-Two hours or so later I was amazed at the world building done, body count, stunt work, and dynamic film making.
+Two hours or so later I was amazed at the world-building done, body count, stunt work, and dynamic filmmaking.
 The second one was more of the first and I expect this third one to blow the first two out of the water.

 Dark Phoenix (June 7)